ChicoState/passguard-ux/phaseII/README.md

-# Phase II: Refining interaction and designing wireframes
+# Phase II : Refining interaction and designing wireframes

 ## Introduction

 Our last report established the foundation of our project by outlining core functionalities such as password addition and password strength checking. </br>

-The Primary goal for this sprint was to implement general user functions - specifically login, sign-up, and password strength feedback, and to further develop the layout of our site.
+The primary goal for this sprint was to implement general user functions - specifically login, sign-up, and password strength feedback, and to further develop the layout of our site.
 These elements were visualized through a wireframe and evaluated to assess the overall usability of our current design. <br/>

 ## Methods

 ### **Cognitive Walkthrough**<br/>
-   Two users independently walked through our [Wireframes](wireframes/).
-Each user was assigned one of our existing personas: <br/>
+   Two users independently walked through our [wireframe](wireframes/).
+Each user was assigned one of our existing personas : <br/>

-   * "_Grandpa Joe_ : A 75 year old man, who lives with his wife, and is retired.
-His kids want to keep in contact with him, but Joe is scared that he wont be able to remember any of his passwords" <br/>
+   * "_Grandpa Joe_ : A 75-year-old man, who lives with his wife, and is retired.
+His kids want to keep in contact with him, but Joe is scared that he would not be able to remember any of his passwords" <br/>
    * "_Tiffany_ : A 32 year woman  who works in the fashion industry, Tiffany works on the cloud, and many other programs." <br/>

 For each task (signing up, adding passwords), participants answered: <br/>